 True, users are corralled into your website or online store, but the drop off rates are astronomical because they have expressed no genuine interest whatsoever.
 Meaning advertisers are paying for PPC ads that have virtually zero potential to convert.

 So Who Is Behind these Digital Fraud Rings?

 It’s very difficult to trace the origins of these online scams because they’re often set up under a complex daisy chain of platforms and traffic buying services.

-But a good way to deduce who might be behind the scenes to maintain these kinds ad fraud and waste is to ask, who stands to benefit?
+But a good way to deduce who might be behind the scenes to maintain these kinds of ad fraud and waste is to ask, who stands to benefit?

 Sadly, the answer is virtually every player involved in the digital ad transaction except whoever is paying the bill, which is why it’s so difficult to trace the origins of fraudulent PPC engagements.